programming-conference/programming-conference.github.io/2021/index.markdown

 ### Scope

-[The Art, Science, and Engineering of Programming] (http://programming-journal.org/ "The Programming Journal") accepts papers that advance knowledge of programming.
+[The Art, Science, and Engineering of Programming](https://programming-journal.org/ "The Programming Journal") accepts papers that advance knowledge of programming.
 Almost anything about programming is in scope, but in each case there should be a clear relevance to the act and experience of programming.
 Additionally, papers must be written in a scholarly form.
 Scholarly works are those that describe ideas in the context of other ideas that are already known, so to contribute to the systematic and long-standing chaining of knowledge.
 Papers that fail to properly contextualize the work will not be considered.

 We accept descriptions of work under different perspectives: